paul-k-code/FoodFinder-Demo/FoodFinder/README.md

-﻿# San Fransisco Food Truck Finder
+﻿# San Francisco Food Truck Finder

 This API provides a Swagger interface to easily find the 5 closest Food Trucks